Spacetime geometry of acoustics and electromagnetism: Wave solutions

-All five grades of spacetime play a critical role in this analysis of acoustic waves.
+All five grades of spacetime play important roles in this analysis of acoustic waves.
 Similarly to the electromagnetic case, the phase evolution of the wave makes manifest the need for dual (linear-rotational) exchange-symmetry for the physical quantities in the theory.
-This is turn justifies correcting the acoustic Lagrangian to the dual-symmetric form in Eq.~\eqref{eq:aclagdual} that respects the phase freedom of null fields in vacuum, which will be further explored in future work.
-Most importantly, the potentials and measurable fields of every grade of spacetime have clear physical meaning with intuitive and expected relations between them.
+This observation in turn motivates correcting the acoustic Lagrangian to the dual-symmetric form in Eq.~\eqref{eq:aclagdual} that respects this phase freedom of null fields in vacuum, which will be further explored in future work.
+Most importantly, the potentials and measurable fields of every grade of spacetime have physically intuitive meanings.
+The acoustic spinor potential has a particularly rich structure that can accommodate both orbital and spin-angular momentum contributions.
+Which forms of the spinor potential are physically relevant will depend on its direct coupling to the sources and probes as boundary conditions.